pranay85singh/test-cloud-samples/CreditCardValidation/CreditCardValidation-UITest/README.md

 Once you have these values, you can update one of the build scripts (described below) and upload the application and test to Test Cloud at the command line.

-## Build Scripts

-Creating a build script is a great way to automate and simplify the compilation of the mobile applications and submitting them to Xamarin Test Cloud.
-This project provides two possible build scripts.
-One is a bash script, the other is a Rakefile.

-### Using the bash Build Script

-To build the project and submit to Test Cloud using Bash, edit the file **build.sh** and add the XTC_API_KEY, Android Device ID, and the iOS Device ID where applicable.
-Then just run the bash script from Terminal:

-    $ ./build.sh

-### Using the Rakefile
+## About the Rakefile

-[Rake](https://rubygems.org/gems/rake) is another great tool for building applications.
-The include `Rakefile` has the following tasks:
+This application uses [Rake](https://github.com/ruby/rake) to build and submit the application to Xamarin Test Cloud.
+The included `Rakefile` has the following tasks:

     $ rake -T
-	rake build  # Compiles the Android and iOS projects rake clean  # Cleans the project, removing any artifacts from previous builds rake xtc    # Builds the application and then submits the APK and IPA to Xamarin Test Cloud
+    rake build              # Compiles the Android and iOS projects rake clean              # Cleans the project, removing any artifacts from previous builds rake signing_info_file  # Rebuild the Android APK, sign it, and then generate the signing information file rake xtc                # Builds the application and then submits the APK and IPA to Xamarin Test Cloud

+The Rakefile requires some environment variables set:

+* `XTC_API_KEY` - this is the Test Cloud team API key
+* `XTC_IOS_DEVICE_ID` - the device ID of your selected iOS devices
+* `XTC_ANDROID_DEVICE_ID` - the device ID of your selected Android devices
+* `XTC_USER` - the e-mail address that is a member of the Test Cloud team specified by the API key.

+On simple way to set these variables is to create a text file called `init_vars.sh` with the following contents:

+    #!/bin/sh
+    export XTC_API_KEY=<YOUR API KEY>
+    export XTC_IOS_DEVICE_ID=ce1f9b91
+    export XTC_ANDROID_DEVICE_ID=fe27fcfe
+    export XTC_USER=<YOUR EMAIL>

+To set these environment variable, run `source init_vars` once, before running the Rake tasks.

 ## Generating the Signing Information File

-There are several options available for [signing the Android APK](http://developer.xamarin.com/guides/testcloud/submitting/#Signing_Android_APKs) prior to submitting it to Xamarin Test Cloud.
-One such option is to use a *signing information file*.
-This project includes a signing information file and a sample keystore.

-The name of the keystore file is `creditcardvalidation-example.keystore` and it has a single key in it called `uitest_sample`.
+One of the Rake tasks is an example of how to create the signing information file from a custom  keystore file is `creditcardvalidation-example.keystore` and it has a single key in it called `uitest_sample`.
 The password for the keystore file is *password1*, while the password for the key is *password2*.
+The task performs the following steps:

+ 1. Rebuild the Android APK
+ 2. Resign and zip align the APK using **./creditcardvalidation-example.keystore**
+ 3. Generate the signing information file.

+To build a signing information file, run

+    $ rake signing_info_file

 ### How the Keystore File was Created